youssef-eissa/gemini-task/README.md

 ## 📝 Todo Modal

- Todo Modal is a reusable component for handling Todo submition or editing, in which displays different forms depending on needed operation
+ Todo Modal is a reusable component for handling Todo submission or editing, in which displays different forms depending on needed operation

---
+---

 ## 🔌 API & Data